Jersey Post: History

-Jersey Philatelic Bureau
+Jersey stamps

-In 1969, with the establishment of Jersey Post, UK postage stamps ceased to be valid in the Crown dependencies.
+In 1969, with the establishment of Jersey Post, UK postage stamps ceased to be valid in the Crown Dependencies.
 The Bailiwicks had previously produced stamps and operated independent postal systems during the 1940–1945 German occupation of the Channel Islands.

 Jersey Post has a philatelic department which researches, designs, produces and markets Jersey postage stamps which are then sold to stamp collectors worldwide.
-Jersey Post is member of the Small European Postal Administration Cooperation (SEPAC), which is an organisation that represents small post offices in Europe in connection with both philatelic and postal matters.
+Jersey Post is member of the Small European Postal Administration Cooperation (SEPAC), which is an organisation that represents small post offices in Europe and the United Kingdom in connection with both philatelic and postal matters.

 Postal and other services

-Jersey Post entered other markets while still a States department.
+Jersey Post has entered several other markets.
 These include Promail, its mailing house set up in 1996, and Offshore Solutions, its fulfilment service.
 Promail provides a bulk mail service for the offshore financial community.
-In 2007, its fulfilment service was affected by changes in States policy and as a consequence it decided to withdraw from this market with the potential loss of over 60 jobs unless a private buyer can be found.

 In 2006, Jersey Post added a new premium service (FedEx Express) which Jersey Post calls J-express.

 In December 2009, Jersey Post launched Jersey's first virtual telephone network, a pay as you go mobile telephone service called Me:Mo.
 In 2011, this telecoms service was terminated, and customer accounts were transferred to Airtel-Vodafone.

-In 2016, Jersey Post Group acquired UK based European logistics company, Fraser Freight, this acquisition formed the basis for global logistics company JPGL.
+In 2016, Jersey Post Group acquired UK based European logistics company, Fraser Freight, now known as Woodside Logistics, this acquisition formed the basis for global logistics company JPGL.